Analysis | Trump asks for a mulligan on saying Pence should’ve overturned 2020 election

 But if you drill down, what the statement really seems to be about, in large part, is walking back his comments on precisely what that scheme entailed.

 There were basically two options Trump and his allies wanted Pence to pursue: having Pence declare Trump the winner by rejecting certain states’ election results, or merely having Pence declare states’ results to be in dispute and sending the matter back to them.
-Both were drastic and undemocratic ideas predicated on bogus claims of widespread voter fraud and on the idea the House, in which a majority of delegations are controlled by Republicans, would follow up by making Trump the winner.
+Both were drastic and undemocratic ideas predicated on bogus claims of widespread voter fraud and on the idea that the House, in which a majority of delegations are controlled by Republicans, would follow up by making Trump the winner.
 But the former was certainly more drastic.

 “Actually, what they are saying is that Mike Pence did have the right to change the outcome, and they now want to take that right away,” Trump said Sunday, while discussing efforts to clarify the Electoral Count Act.
 “Unfortunately, he didn’t exercise that power, he could have overturned the Election!”